SantanderMetGroup/ATLAS/intro.md

 The *WGI Atlas* is part of the AR6 report and provides a region-by-region assessment of climate change including also an innovative online tool (the *Interactive Atlas*, {cite}`atlas-ipcc-web` that complements the report {cite}`atlas-ipcc` by providing flexible spatial and temporal analyses of regional climate change by means of two components (see AR6 Atlas chapter, Sections 1 and 2).
 The **regional information** component allows for flexible analysis of past and projected changes for over 25 variables and derived indices calculated from key climate datasets supporting the assessment done in the Chapters.
 The **regional synthesis** component provides flexible anlysis of synthesis assessments over a new set of sub-continental reference regions supporting the Technical Summary and Summary for Policymakers.
 A description of the datasets

 The IPCC AR6 WGI report promotes best practices in traceability and reproducibility, including through adoption of the Findable, Accessible, Interoperable, and Reusable (FAIR) principles for scientific data.
 In particular, reproducibility and reusability are central in order to ensure the transparency of the products, which are all publicly available.
-The Atlas products are generated using **free software community tools**, in particular *R* {cite}`R` building on the *climate4R* {cite}`climate4r`framework for data post-processing (data access, regridding, aggregation, bias adjustment, etc.) and evaluation and quality control (when applicable). **Provenance metadata** is generated for the Interactive Atlas using the *METACLIP* {cite:authorpar}`metaclip` RDF-based framework, extended to cover the products delivered by the IPCC-AR6 Interactive Atlas {cite}`metaclip-atlas`.
+The Atlas products are generated using **free software community tools**, in particular *R* {cite:authorpar}`R` building on the *climate4R* {cite}`climate4r`framework for data post-processing (data access, regridding, aggregation, bias adjustment, etc.) and evaluation and quality control (when applicable). **Provenance metadata** is generated for the Interactive Atlas using the *METACLIP* {cite:authorpar}`metaclip` RDF-based framework, extended to cover the products delivered by the IPCC-AR6 Interactive Atlas {cite:authorpar}`metaclip-atlas`.

 ## Contents